-At one time, row spacing was determined by the amount of space needed for farm animals to pull equipment between rows.
-In the 1960’s, adoption of narrower rows started when research showed potential corn yield increases in 30-inch rows compared to 38-inch rows.1 Due to the on-going goal of increasing yield potential for an ever growing population, research continues to compare the pros and cons of 30-inch rows to corn rows with more narrow spacing.
+At one time, corn row spacing was determined by the amount of space needed for farm animals to pull equipment between rows.
+In the 1960s, adoption of narrower rows started when research showed potential corn yield increases in 30-inch rows compared to 38-inch rows.1 Due to the ongoing goal of increasing yield potential for an ever-growing population, research continues to compare the pros and cons of 30-inch rows to corn rows with more narrow spacing.

-The potential benefits of narrow row spacing (< 22.5 inches) can include:
+The potential benefits of narrow row spacing (less than 22.5 inches) can include:

 Potential disadvantages of narrow row spacing can include:

-University of Minnesota indicates the more consistent yield increases from narrow rows in the north can be attributed to the shorter growing season and the need for earlier maturing corn products in the north.2 The earlier maturing corn products produce fewer leaves and requires less time from emergence to silking.
-Narrow rows help to reduce plant competition and optimize sunlight interception which benefits shorter-season corn products.
+University of Minnesota indicates the more consistent yield increases from narrow rows in the north can be attributed to the shorter growing season and the need for earlier-maturing corn products in the north.2 The earlier maturing corn products produce fewer leaves and require less time from emergence to silking.
+Narrow rows help to reduce plant competition and optimize sunlight interception, which benefits shorter-season corn products.

 The Monsanto Learning Centers have conducted demonstrations comparing various single and twin row spacings.
-In reviewing the three-year average (2008-10) from demonstration plots at the Monsanto Learning Center at Gothenburg, NE, a 30-inch twin row spacing and a single row 36-inch spacing both out yielded the 15- and 30-inch single row configurations (Figure 3).
-A similar non- replicated, one year demonstration conducted at the Monsanto Learning Center in Scott, MS compared two DEKALB® brand corn products at 30- and 38-inch single row spacings and 38-inch twin row spacings.
-The study indicated that the 30-inch single rows had the highest yield potential, but growers can increase yield potential with narrow rows if a corn product that is proven to respond to higher plant populations is selected.
-Similar to the previously mentioned Purdue University study, the contrasting results of these studies suggest the variable nature of yields from year- to-year in different row spacings.
+In reviewing the three-year average (2008-10) from demonstration plots at the Monsanto Learning Center at Gothenburg, Nebraska, a 30-inch twin row spacing and a 36-inch single row spacing both outyielded the 15- and 30-inch single row configurations (Figure 3).
+A similar nonreplicated, one-year demonstration conducted at the Monsanto Learning Center in Scott, Mississippi, compared two DEKALB® brand corn products at 30- and 38-inch single row spacings and 38-inch twin row spacings.
+The study indicated that the 30-inch single rows had the highest yield potential, but farmers can increase yield potential with narrow rows if a corn product that is proven to respond to higher plant populations is selected.
+Similar to the previously mentioned Purdue University study, the contrasting results of these studies suggest the variable nature of yields from year to year in different row spacings.
 However, the most important decisions to make, regardless of row spacing, are those of product selection and planting population.

 When planting narrow rows and/or higher populations, product selection is essential to help achieve maximum yield potential.
 Stalk breakage may become more prevalent for some corn products when planted in narrow rows and/or at higher populations.
 Choose corn products that are rated with a high yield potential when planted in narrow and/or increased populations.
 Typically, newer corn products are able to withstand higher plant density levels than older corn products.
-Contact your local area DEKALB® Brands Seed Representative for more information.
+Contact your local area DEKALB seed representative for more information.

 1Pecinovsky, K.T., Benson, G.O., and Farnham, D.E.
 2002.
 Corn row spacing, plant density, and maturity effects.
 Iowa State University.
 Northern Research and Demonstration Farm.
 Publication No. ISRF02-13.